 If you didn’t know that your morning cup o’ joe was helping your brain, now you do!
 There is some research to suggest that caffeine can increase the reuptake of cysteine, which in turn leads to the production of glutathione, the body’s master antioxidant.

-The anti-inflammatory and antioxidant properties of CBD were studied as far back as 1998.
+The soothing antioxidant properties of CBD were studied as far back as 1998.
 In fact, the federal government has a patent on CBD as a neuroprotective agent.
 To quote the patent, “The cannabinoids are found to have particular application as neuroprotectants.”

 CDP-Choline is derived from choline and may be able to increase the density of dopamine receptors in the brain, leading to improvements in some cognitive processes, such as attention.
 It may also improve mitochondrial functioning and strengthen neuronal processes.